 Allow for a small amount of slack in the tape when sticking it in place, particularly near joints - do not stretch the tape!

-Stick the tape all around the window frame.
-Use Install the window professionally using a a separate length of CONTEGA FIDEN EXO on each suitable fastening system. side, and use butt-joints at the corners.
+a separate length of CONTEGA FIDEN EXO on each suitable fastening system. side, and use butt-joints at the corners.
 Allow for a small amount of slack near the corners.